Report on Risks and Opportunities1

-Opportunities due to an expanding local presence in high-growth markets
+Opportunities due to expanding local presence in high-growth markets

 Risks and opportunities from the use of social media

 Our company and its employees are active on numerous social media channels.
 The consistent and legally compliant use of the channels and their content is important in terms of increasing awareness of our brand, among other things.
-We take precautions and implement processes to ensure awareness of the proper handling of social media, controlling publication and actively managing communication.
+We take precautions and implements processes to ensure awareness of the proper handling of social media, controlling publication, and actively managing communication.

-Nevertheless, reputational risks could result, for instance through public dialogs in social media.
+Nevertheless, reputational risks could result, for instance through public dialogues in social media.

 Overall, we rate this as a low risk.

 As a corporate group that operates internationally, and due to our presence in the capital market, we are exposed to various financial risks and opportunities.
 Above all, these are liquidity and counterparty risks, financial market risks and opportunities, risks of fluctuations in the market values of operational tangible and intangible assets, as well as risks and opportunities from pension obligations.

 Risk and opportunity management in relation to the use of financial instruments